What is an Evaluation Task?

 Processing

-Galtea’s evaluation system processes the task using evaluation criteria of the selected metric type
+Galtea’s evaluation system processes the task using the evaluation criteria of the selected metric type

 4